kinjmshah/kinjmshah.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a graduate student studying Robotics in the Laboratory of Computational Sensing and Robotics at Johns Hopkins University, passionate about the intersection of technology and medicine.
-My research interests focus on the integration of deep learning, augmented reality, and haptic interfaces to develop rehabilitation therapies and improve minimally-invasive treatments.
+My research interests focus on designing workload aware dynamic interfaces to improve human-computer interaction.

 My prior experiences involve research in point-of-care diagnostic device design and industry experience in technologies enabling accelerated R&D at medical device and biotechnology companies.

-I am seeking product facing opportunities focused on medical device design and development.
+I am seeking research opportunities focused on medical device design and development.
 Please contact me if you have opportunities within this space at kshah31@jhu.edu.

 # Education
 ### Johns Hopkins University
 *Whiting School of Engineering, Laboratory for Computational Sensing and Robotics*
 **M.S.E. in Robotics**
+Master's Thesis: Cognitive Load Aware User Interfaces for Mixed Reality Environments

 ### University of Pennsylvania
 *The Wharton School*